-- 1. Show students how to open the browser and Read Live. - ○ Open the browser. - Click the bookmark or favorite for your Read Live Home page.
+- 1. Show students how to open the browser and Read Live. - Open the browser. - Click the bookmark or favorite for your Read Live Home page.
 (Show students where the Read Live URL can be entered if your Home page is not bookmarked.) - 2.
-Show students how to log in. - On the Read Live Home page, click Student. - Content the account ID if it is not prepopulated. - 3.
-Direct students to listen to the audio directions that are given whenever a step opens. - (1) Click Log in.
+Show students how to log in. - On the Read Live Home page, click Student. - Enter the account ID if it is not prepopulated. - for the demonstration student's user ID and password. - Direct students to listen to the audio directions that are given whenever a step opens. - click Log in.